jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 ### 40 No person to be enrolled more than once for local authority or community board
 The name of any person must not appear more than once in the same electoral roll.

-### 41 Supply of information by Chief Registrar of Electors
+### 41 Supply of information by Electoral Commission
-(1) If the electoral officer wishes to find out whether any person is qualified as a ratepayer elector under section 24 and is registered as a parliamentary elector in respect of an address outside the region, district, or community, the Chief Registrar of Electors, on the request of the electoral officer, must inform the electoral officer whether that person is registered as a parliamentary elector in respect of that address.
+(1) If the electoral officer wishes to find out whether any person is qualified as a ratepayer elector under section 24 and is registered as a parliamentary elector in respect of an address outside the region, district, or community, the Electoral Commission, on the request of the electoral officer, must inform the electoral officer whether that person is registered as a parliamentary elector in respect of that address.
-(2) The electoral officer may request the Chief Registrar of Electors to inform the electoral officer if any person who is qualified as a ratepayer of a region, district, or community is registered as a parliamentary elector of a Māori electoral district.
+(2) The electoral officer may request the Electoral Commission to inform the electoral officer if any person who is qualified as a ratepayer of a region, district, or community is registered as a parliamentary elector of a Māori electoral district.
-(3) If the Chief Registrar of Electors receives a request under subsection (2), the Chief Registrar must provide the information requested by the electoral officer, if the electoral officer has provided adequate identifying information.
+(3) If the Electoral Commission receives a request under subsection (2), the Electoral Commission must provide the information requested by the electoral officer, if the electoral officer has provided adequate identifying information.

 ### 42 Roll to be available for public inspection
 (1) A copy of an electoral roll must,—